 “What can I do now?”

-God says in the Bible says, “Come, let us reason together” (Isaiah 1:18).
-And this is a good time to apply reasoning, and explore more possibilities other than panicking or dumping out of a marriage after these types of thoughts invade your thinking process.
+It’s easy to take our thoughts to the extreme when we’re so unhappy.
+But lets not forget that God says in the Bible says, “Come, let us reason together” (Isaiah 1:18).
+This is a good time to apply added reasoning.
+It’s a good time to explore more possibilities other than panicking or dumping out of a marriage after these thoughts invade your thinking process.

-So, to face this dilemma in a reasonable way, lets work through some possible scenarios that could be taking place.
+So, to face this dilemma in a way that explores “reason” and added thoughts.
+Lets work through some possible scenarios that could be taking place.

-First, please don’t close your mind to some very real possibilities.
-When something happens to us —especially something as important as thinking we’ve married the wrong person, we can throw ourselves into thinking that this situation is irreparable.
-In most cases it isn’t UNLESS those who are involved close their minds to working THROUGH the situation, rather than dumping out of the situation and/or walking away.
+When something happens to us —especially something as important as thinking we’ve married the wrong person, we can think that this situation is irreparable.
+In most cases it truly isn’t.
+That is, UNLESS those who are involved close their minds to working THROUGH the situation, and walk away.

 While opening your mind and asking for wisdom, pray as the psalmist did,

 “Search me, God, and know my heart; test me and know my anxious thoughts.
 See if there is any offensive way in me, and lead me in the way everlasting.”
 (Psalm 139:23-24)

 “Create in me a pure heart, O God, and renew a steadfast spirit within me.”
 (Psalm 51:10)

 At this point, consider that one possibility could be that you are going through a very typical stage of marriage.
 It’s one in which, you and your spouse need to work through some issues, if you are going to survive this season of marriage.

 We all go through various stages of marriage.
 To help you consider whether this could be a certain stage you have tumbled into, within your relationship, please go into the Newlyweds and Beyond topic.
 Read what we have posted there, which applies to your stage, season, passage, phase (or whatever title) of marriage.